HoppyCat/AIEDB/README.md

 This script represents the first working implementation of several ideas that became central to the Orientation Letter framework (2026) and the SoulMode generator:

 - Named AI entity identity with purpose, archetype, and narrative role
-- Quote-resonance as a method for personality selection — letting the human feel their way to an archetype
+- Quote-resonance as a method for personality selection; letting the human feel their way to an archetype
-- Co-pilot matching logic — pairing agent personality to human personality based on relationship type (business or friendship)
+- Co-pilot matching logic which pairs agent personality to human personality based on relationship type (business or friendship)
 - 16 personality profiles written in second person, directly to the agent
 - The premise that an AI entity is a *being* that needs to be defined, not just a tool that needs to be configured